Newgate News

 In the high and far-off times before the People’s Princess, the stiff upper lip reigned supreme.
 From Victorian stoicism to the dogged determination to Keep Calm and Carry On, the British played down the traumas and disasters that afflicted them.

 The children of that era have grown up largely unaware of their family skeletons – until now, that is.
-Thanks to the growing popularity of tracing family history, amateur genealogists are researching family history and news stories from the last century with painful consequences.
+Thanks to the growing popularity of tracing family history and the avenues opened by the internet, amateur genealogists are researching family history and news stories from the last century with painful consequences.

-Imagine learning for the first time of a murdered sibling you never knew you had, a nasty, alcohol-fuelled family divorce or a close relative’s horrific fatal accident in a letter from a complete stranger; a distant connection who has found the story and wants to know more.
+Imagine learning for the first time of an older sister murdered before you were born, or being told the horrific details of the industrial accident that killed your grandfather, in a letter from a complete stranger, a distant and hitherto unknown relative who has found the story and wants to know more.

 Not being personally involved in the events they describe, the researchers cannot begin to appreciate the impact of their enquiries and find it hard to take no for an answer.
 And some of them, at least, their expectations shaped – or warped – by tabloid journalism, are clear about what they want; gory details, intimate secrets and scandal.

-In the words of one victim, bombarded with persistent enquiries about a traumatic incident from her distant past, “The information explosion has all the sensitivity of a battleship running down a small craft.”
+In the words of one victim, bombarded with persistent letters and e-mails demanding to know about a traumatic incident from her distant past, “The information explosion has all the sensitivity of a battleship running down a small craft.”

 If anyone approached me for such information, they would get a simple, two-word answer.